 3 rnd (3inc, 3sc) repeat 2 timesTotal 18sts

-*3inc means 1 inc following by another increase.
+*3inc means 1 inc followed by another increase.
 Two single crochet in the same stitch in the next 3 stitches.

 4 and 5 rnd 24sc